suicidal ideation and addiction

 Is an Intensive Outpatient Program Right For Me?

-When determining if you would benefit from an intensive outpatient program in Florida, it is important to consider the following:
+When determining whether you would benefit from an intensive outpatient program in Florida, consider the following:

 • Do you have a supportive home environment to return to each day?

-• Will you require a flexible program that allows you to attend class at school or go to work?
+• Will you require a flexible program that allows you to attend school or work?

 • Do you require 24-hour supervision while undergoing addiction treatment?